jorrizza/cv/README.md

 Linux/Unix enthusiasts sharing rack space and a common domain name.
 It's still hosting mail, development space, websites and some communication relay services.

+### *2012-2018:* Software Engineer at *ViaViela B.V.* ###

+Mainly Ruby on Rails development and day-to-day operations.
+This included cloud services like Heroku and Amazon S3.
+I was also responsible for managing the existing legacy Linux systems and OpenBSD infrastructure.

 ### *2010-2015:* Co-owner and founder at *Tussen B.V.* ###